GjjvdBurg/PyGenSVM/docs/cls_gensvm.rst

                    'group' for group size correction weights (equation 4 in the paper).

-                   It is also possible to provide an explicit vector of sample weights through the :func:`~GenSVM.fit` method.
+                   It is also possible to provide an explicit vector of sample weights through the :meth:`~GenSVM.fit` method.
 If so, it will override the setting provided here.
    :type weights: string, optional (default='unit')
    :param kernel: Specify the kernel type to use in the classifier.
 It must be one of